Tips for Visiting Disney with A Child with Autism Preparations Before The Trip

 The Magical Power of YouTube

-Many of our trips we encounter one or more rides that Jack-Jack has gone on in the past, but for one reason or another, he decides not to attempt again.
-On our trip last year Jack-Jack wanted to see “It’s Tough to Be a Bug,” which he has seen in the past.
+Many of our trips we encounter one or more rides that JJ has gone on in the past, but for one reason or another, he decides not to attempt again.
+On our trip last year, JJ wanted to see “It’s Tough to Be a Bug,” which he had seen in the past.
 Afterward, he said very little about that 4D movie experience.
-On our most recent trip, on the day before we were to go to Animal Kingdom, he announced, “I don’t want to see the bug show.”
-Apparently, the scare factor was more than he felt comfortable with this time around.
-We created our own YouTube channel that is completely child-friendly because we wanted to know that Jack-Jack could watch a video without picking up any language or behavior.
+On another trip, on the day before we were to go to Animal Kingdom, he announced, “I don’t want to see the bug show.”
+Apparently, the scare factor was more than he felt comfortable with at that time.
+We created our own YouTube channel that is completely child-friendly because we wanted to know that JJ could watch a video without picking up any language or behavior.
 Feel free to visit – WDWPov and subscribe.

-*Since this original post, Jack-Jack has ridden Big Thunder Mountain, Space Mountain, Expedition Everest, and Rock ‘n’ Roller Coaster, but he still hasn’t ridden Tower of Terror or Stitch’s Great Escape.
-Furthermore, Jack-Jack once again is visiting It’s Tough to Be A Bug.
+*Since this original post, JJ has ridden Big Thunder Mountain, Space Mountain, Expedition Everest, and Rock ‘n’ Roller Coaster, but he still hasn’t ridden Tower of Terror.
+Furthermore, JJ once again is visiting It’s Tough to Be A Bug.

 Be aware that It’s Tough to Be a Bug is scary for many children.
-When we are in that attraction, there are almost always children screaming and crying.
+When we are in that attraction, there are almost always children screaming and crying as huge spiders descend from the ceiling.

 Dining Reservations/Schedules

-Because Jack-Jack was child number 5 we didn’t really have the opportunity to allow his meltdowns to keep us home.
-We had 4 other children that wanted to go to the mall, movies, Chuck E Cheese and travel.
+Because JJ was child number 5 we didn’t really have the opportunity to allow his meltdowns to keep us home.
+We had 4 other children who wanted to go to the mall, movies, Chuck E Cheese, and travel.
 He had to learn to adapt.
-However, Jack-Jack has never eaten well if we are not sitting down.
+However, JJ has never eaten well if we are not sitting down.
 He might snack on crackers or fruit, but we cannot eat a meal “on the run.”

-For this reason, it is very important for me to schedule our Advanced Dining Reservations.
-I check out the menus and make sure there is food available for Jack-Jack’s picky taste.
+For this reason, it is very important for me to schedule Advanced Dining Reservations.
+I check out the menus and make sure there is food available for JJ’s picky taste.
 I know that even if there isn’t anything on the Children’s Menu, if there are chicken breast and fries, we are set.
-Jack-Jack does not eat macaroni and cheese, pizza, or sandwiches.
-Jack-Jack also eats for a very long time.
+JJ does not eat macaroni and cheese, pizza, or sandwiches.
+JJ also eats for a very long time.
 He needs that downtime, and we allow him to have it.
 It might mean that we don’t get to ride as many rides, but we generally have a calmer experience overall.

 Involve Your Child With Autism When Packing for Your Trip